 Good strength to weight ratio, Aluminium is lighter than steel for the same strength.
-Aluminium is about half the weight for the same strength.
+For example, very roughly speaking, and neglecting corrosion allowance in steel, aluminium plate should be between 1.25 and 1.5 times thicker than steel for the same strength.
+Aluminium, though, weighs 168 lb./cu. ft. vs steels 490 lb./cu. ft. only 34 percent of steels weight.
 A lightweight boat means a lower centre of gravity for better stability and sea worthiness.
 More speed for less power or sail area which means improved performance.
+Which is the main reason aluminium was used for racing yachts for many years.
 Which is the main reason aluminium was used for racing yachts for many years.

 Aluminium being a softer metal, it is easier to work into any shape required for a hull.
 Aluminium does not rust as the surface forms an oxide coating which protects it.
 It can suffer corrosion if dissimilar metals are in contact with it, or stray currents, but so can steel.
 It does not require added plate thickness to allow for corrosion.
 Aluminium is expensive but if you compare it with the weight of steel needed to build the same size yacht.
 With metal being bought in £’s per lb in weight, it will be nearly half the weight of the steel needed.
 Aluminium has good green credentials as a boat building material which can be recycled.
 Aluminium has a higher scrap value compared with Steel.